Impact

 Risk and Exploitability

-The CVSS score of 6.2 indicates moderate severity, but the exploit does not require user interaction, so an attacker could potentially trigger the failure from any vector that can send crafted input or configuration to the software.
-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog, implying it has not yet been widely observed in the wild.
+The CVSS score of 6.2 indicates moderate severity, but the exploit does not require user interaction, so an attacker could potentially trigger the failure from any vector that can send crafted input or configuration to the software (inferred from limited data).
+The EPSS score is 0.00012, indicating a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog, implying it has not yet been widely observed in the wild.
 Nonetheless, because it results in a program crash, any exploitation would immediately disrupt availability and should be treated with high priority.

 OpenCVE Enrichment